-Ski areas and race organizers interested in pursuing homologation should review the information on the USSA web site at http://www.ussa.org/magnoliaPublic/ussa/en/formembers/officials/education/homologations.html, and complete and submit the application found at the link located on that page, or from any USSA alpine office, or from USSA Alpine Courses Working Group chair Bruce Crane or Jeff Weinman at the USSA national office.
+Ski areas and race organizers interested in pursuing homologation should review the information on the USSA website at www.ussa.org > alpine > officials > homologations, and complete and submit the application found on that page.
+Applications with appropriate fees are to be sent to USSA Competition Services.